micro-ROS/micro-ROS.github.io/_docs/tutorials/programming_rcl_rclc/pub_sub/pub_sub.md

 }
 ```

-Note: `rcl_publish` is thread safe and can be called from multiple threads
+Note: `rcl_publish` is thread safe and can be called from multiple threads.

 ## <a name="pub_end"/>Destroy a publisher

 Deallocates memory
-After calling, the node will no longer be advertising that it is publishing
+After finishing the publisher, the node will no longer be advertising that it is publishing
 on this topic (assuming this is the only publisher on this topic).

 ```C